zobiejrz/cooley/README.md

 # dnd_character_storage
-A Discord Bot that stores, edits, and lets you use Dungeon and Dragons character sheets!
+A Discord Bot that stores, edits, and lets you use Dungeon and Dragons character sheets inside a Discord Server!